-- Fish have developed a variety of adaptations to hide in the ocean. - Many adaptations are dependent on the habitat in which the fish is living.
+Fish and other creatures have developed a variety of adaptations to hide in the ocean.
+Many adaptations are dependent on the habitat in which the creature is living.
+Students will create their own fish and test how well they can camouflage in the classroom or outside.